prateekbh/veronica/README.md

 ```

 ### Veronica Router
-Veronica comes with a push state router, allowing you to handle your urls without the hashbang problem
+Veronica comes with a push state router, allowing you to handle your urls without the hashbang.

 API